kwebio/kweb-core/docs/index.md

   be organized

 #### How does it work?
-KWeb keeps all of the logic server-side, and uses websockets to communicate with web browsers.
+Kweb keeps all of the logic server-side, and uses websockets to communicate with web browsers.
 We also take advantage of Kotlin's powerful new coroutines mechanism to efficiently handle asynchronicity largely invisible to the programmer.